jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 Make sure you have a domain with most of the following:
 * It applies to the customer(s) problem space.
 * It is reasonably scoped and bounded.
 * It contains unique problem scenarios within the domain.
 This could be for bespoke customer and user requested behaviors.
-Or it could be for an industry that’s regulated, such as insurance, which might have to adhere to different regional regulations.
+Or it could be for an industry that’s regulated, such as insurance or taxes.
 * Problem scenarios within the domain are fluid.
 For example, political pressures can update regulations without much lead time.
-Government agency regulations may also be vague, incomplete, contradictory, etc. A flexible specification can adjust more quickly to subsequent clarifications.
+Government agency regulations may also be vague, incomplete, contradictory, etc.

 # References
 There are many online Domain-Specific Language resources.
 Here are some free resources: